Alessandro-Dodon/Alessandro-Dodon/README.md

 # Welcome!

-I am a MS student in Quantitative Finance at USI Lugano, holding a BS in Economics, Politics, and Social Sciences with a minor in Data Analysis from Unibo Bologna.
+I am a MS student in Quantitative Finance at USI Lugano, holding a BS in Economics with a minor in Data Analysis from Unibo Bologna.
 My academic interests include applied mathematics, machine learning applications in economics and finance and time series econometrics.

 I regularly update this GitHub page with my work and add new material.
 You can find all relevant code, data, and detailed explanations in the respective repositories listed below.